gw-CS1311/gw-CS1311.github.io/examples/sample.md

 **Time/Place:**
   * **Class meets Tuesdays and Thursdays 3:45-5PM in DUQUES 151**

+Lecture attendance is mandatory and is a critical portion of the grade.
+It is highly crucial to attend since recordings will likely not be available for in-person lectures this semester.

   * Lab 1 meets Monday: 11:10AM - 12:00PM EST in TOMP 201
   * Lab 2 meets Monday: 02:20PM - 03:10PM EST in TOMP 402
   * Lab 3 meets Monday: 02:20PM - 03:10PM EST in SEH 1300 and SEH 1400